csc2430-master/Lab4-Starter/README.md

     int hits;
 };
 ```
-In addition, it stores the count of ships that have been placed on the grid in the _shipsDeployed_ member, and the number of these ships which have already been sunk in the _shipsSunk member_.
-In this lab _shipsSunk_ will always be zero.
-The _squareStatus_ member is a two-dimensional array that keeps track of the status of each square of the grid.
-In this lab each square will either be marked as _WATER_ or _SHIP_, but in future labs, it could also be marked as _MISS_, _HIT_, or _SUNK_.
+In addition, it stores the count of ships that have been placed on the grid in the `shipsDeployed` member, and the number of these ships which have already been sunk in the `shipsSunk` member.
+In this lab `shipsSunk` will always be zero.
+The `squareStatus` member is a two-dimensional array that keeps track of the status of each square of the grid.
+In this lab each square will either be marked as `WATER` or `SHIP`, but in future labs, it could also be marked as `MISS`, `HIT`, or `SUNK`.
   .
-The _Grid_ ADT interface functions that you will implement in this lab are:
+The `Grid` ADT interface functions that you will implement in this lab are:

 ```
 // Initialize the grid struct